[5 MIN READ]

 In this article:

 Did you know that the entire blood donation process only takes about 8-10 minutes?
-It’s a short period of time that can make a major impact on the lives of others.
+It’s a short period of time that can make a major impact on others’ lives.
 The first step in deciding if you’re ready to donate is to learn about the process and what you can donate.

-For instance, did you know you can donate more than just blood?
-There are several blood products needed by healthcare organizations around our country and each type serves an important role in saving lives:
+For instance, you can donate more than just blood.
+There are several blood products needed by health care organizations around our country, and each type serves an important role in saving lives:

 - Whole blood.
 The most common type of blood donation, whole blood simply refers to the blood that flows through your veins.
 It may be given to anyone who has lost significant blood, including during surgery or after a trauma.